WHAT TO DO AT LAKE COMO IN 2 DAYS

 WHERE TO STAY IN COMO:

-One of the most luxurious hotels in Como is this 4-star property: Click here to find the best rates for Villa Flori.
+- One of the most luxurious hotels in Como is this 4-star property: Click here to find the best rates for Villa Flori.

 WHERE TO STAY IN BELLAGIO:

-If you stay in Bellagio and want to splurge then check out one of the most luxurious hotels in the area is this 5-star property: Grand Hotel Villa Serbelloni – click here to get the best rates for Hotel Grand Villa Serbelloni
+- If you stay in Bellagio and want to splurge, then check out one of the most luxurious hotels in the area is this 5-star property: Grand Hotel Villa Serbelloni – click here to get the best rates for Hotel Grand Villa Serbelloni.

-For a more budget-friendly accommodation in Bellagio check out Il Perlo Panorama in Bellagio – the 2-star hotel is simple but comes with fantastic views.
-Click here to get the best rates for Il Perlo Panorama
+- For a more budget-friendly accommodation in Bellagio, check out Il Perlo Panorama in Bellagio.
+The 2-star hotel is simple but comes with fantastic views.
+Click here to get the best rates for Il Perlo Panorama.

-Find out more about an eco-hotel I stayed or check out my accommodation guide for Lake Como – best areas to stay and best hotels for all budgets.
+Find out more about an eco-hotel I stayed or check out my accommodation guide for Lake Como – the best areas to stay and best hotels for all budgets.

 What to Pack for your Lake Como Itinerary

-How to Get Around Lake Como
+How to Get Around Lake Como in 2 Days

 Booking Tours in Lake Como